 Under section 51.907 of the Texas Education Code, "an institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education."
-This statute was enacted by the State of Texas in spring 2007 and applies to students who enroll in a public institution of higher education as a first-time freshman in fall 2007 or later.
-Any course that a student drops is counted toward the six-drop limit if:
+This statute applies to students who enroll in a public institution of higher education as a first-time freshman in fall 2007 or later.
+Any course that a student drops is counted toward the six (6) drop limit if: